ShashankKumbhare/Machine-Learning/SRC/Part2/README.md

 If α is too small: slow convergence.

-If α is too large: ￼may not decrease on every iteration and thus may not converge.
+If α is too large: J(θ) may not decrease on every iteration and thus may not converge.

 ---